 Silicone’s controversial history

-Two American plastic surgeons first introduced silicone breast implants in the 1960s.
+Two American doctors first introduced silicone breast implants in the 1960s.
 After their rise in popularity, in the 1980s, several high profile lawsuits emerged, as it was suggested that silicone was linked to systemic autoimmune disorders.
 In 1992, silicone implants were taken off the market in the United States due to safety concerns, and later were only permitted for reconstructive surgeries.
 After a flurry of lawsuits and settlements, numerous additional studies found that silicone breast implants were not linked to autoimmune disorders, and they were once again allowed for cosmetic purposes.
 Since then, silicone has remained a popular choice, due to its more natural look and feel compared to saline implants.

 Although silicone implants have not been clearly linked to immune disorders such as lupus and rheumatoid arthritis, there may be a link to a rare form of cancer: anaplastic large cell lymphoma.
 This particular form of cancer can develop in the scar tissue surrounding the implant.
 Dr. Mark Clemens at MD Anderson says that about 0.1 to 0.3 cases emerge per 100,000 women with breast implants.